operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_bundle_validate.md

 ```
   -h, --help                   help for validate
-  -b, --image-builder string   Tool to extract bundle image data.
+  -b, --image-builder string   Tool to pull and unpack bundle images.
 Only used when validating a bundle image.
-One of: [docker, podman] (default "docker")
+One of: [docker, podman, none] (default "docker")
 ```

 ### SEE ALSO